25 money-saving travel tips for your 2025 holiday

 Some destinations, like America, still require a visa/waiver to visit.
 If you search for US visas some of the top results will be intermediaries offering to help, for a fee.
 Ignore them.
 You can do it yourself for free – though you will still need to pay for the visa itself.

-10. Don't pay for hold luggage.
+8. Don't pay for hold luggage

 Most airlines will charge you a chunk extra to put a suitcase in the hold (which you'll have to pay for on your return as well).
 You'll be surprised how much you can fit in just one cabin bag.
 If that's just not enough, think about sharing a suitcase with a travelling companion and splitting the cost between you.

-Take your travel pillow and remove the inside, then fill the case up with anything you can't fit in your bag.
+To save space in your bag, wear your biggest and heaviest clothing on the plane.
+Or, do the travel pillow hack – take your travel pillow and remove the inside, then fill the case up with anything you can't fit in your bag.
 You'll be surprised how much you can squeeze in there.

 Most major tourist destinations have a 'tourist area', near the main sites.
 If you want to go to sleep with a view of the Eiffel Tower behind the curtains, it's going to cost you and the nearby shops and restaurants will also be expensive.
-Stay (eat and shop) where the locals do and you'll be paying local prices, not tourist rates.
+Stay, eat and shop where the locals do and you'll be paying local prices, not tourist rates.

-16. Use public transport.
+12. Use public transport

 It's almost always much cheaper, so pick accommodation off the strip that has good public transport links you can use to get about.

-18. Experiment with a capsule hotel.
+13. Experiment with a capsule hotel

 Some places – most notably Japan but they're spreading to other parts of Asia – offer capsule hotels, a simple bed for the night in a clean and comfortable but very small space.
 If you're travelling alone, these can be a sensible choice – you're not going to waste your holiday in bed anyway, so don't splash out on more than ten feet of accommodation at night.

-19. Make it a working holiday.
+14. Make it a working holiday

 If you want to spend a month in France getting to know the language and the culture, try getting a job in a vineyard.
 Lots of backpackers make their way around Australia picking up jobs in bars and restaurants, or even cleaning in exchange for a bed in a hostel.
 If you want to see the world without spending any money, earn some instead.